 • Netflix

-Verdict: Both technologies have a wide range of apps.
-So, you can choose either of the technology as per your needs.
+Verdict: Both backend technologies have a wide range of apps.
+So, you can choose either of the technologies as per your needs.

 Conclusion

-As we mentioned at the very start of the article that it’s very difficult to choose between Node.js and Python as both have top-notch features and benefits on their side.
-That’s why becomes important to know that what features or benefits you are looking for.
+As we mentioned at the very start of the article, it’s very difficult to choose between Node.js and Python as both have top-notch features and benefits on their side.
+That’s why it becomes important to know what features or benefits you are looking for.

-You can list out all the features that you would need for your project and then can compare both the technologies accordingly.
+You can list out all the features that you would need for your project and then can compare both Node.js vs Python accordingly.
 The technology which proves to be a handier for your project should be your choice.

 For example, if you’re looking to develop real-time applications, heavy-load apps, eCommerce apps, content management apps, and other solutions which depend on the speed of the processing then go for Node.js.